sgmurphy/wordpress-plugins/editorial-calendar/readme.txt

 == Screenshots ==

-1. The calendar integrates seamlessly into the WordPress administration console
-2. See the big picture with a view of all your posts and when they'll be published.
+1. See the big picture with a view of all your posts and when they'll be published.
-3. Drag and drop posts to easily change dates and take control of your blog.
-4. Create, edit, and schedule posts in one simple quickedit dialog.
+2. Create, edit, and schedule posts in one simple quickedit dialog.
-5. Show as much or as little of your blog as you like.
+3. Show as much or as little of your blog as you like.
-6. Use a special calendar for each custom post type on your blog.
-7. Use the new unscheduled drafts section to manage drafts before you schedule them.
+4. Drag and drop posts to easily change dates and take control of your blog.

 == Changelog ==

+= 3.8.6 =
+* Fixed missed schedule.
+* Fixed Type issue.
+* Updated deprecated property.
+* Improved compatibility with PHP 8.2 and up.

 = 3.8.5 =
 * Updated the allowed tags to allow script tags.